How to Create Your Homeschool Portfolio for Record Keeping

 Homeschool portfolios are intended to showcase educational progress.
 Because requirements differ from state to state, the contents will be unique for every student.
 It is up to parents to learn the laws and choose work samples that best illustrate what their children have learned.

-Some common elements of a student homeschool portfolio include:
+Some common student homeschool portfolio items include:

 - Table of contents outlining the homeschool portfolio